 Plate Vision can collect every pitch thrown in practice or a game.
 Every player, coach, parent or scout can access the data, track and analyze performance trends and monitor arm health, use and strength.
 Data can then be charted and monitored over time.

-Plate Vision was invented by two professors, Dr. Christopher Davis and Dr. John Rzasa, at the University of Maryland at College Park.
+Plate Vision was invented by Dr. Christopher Davis and Dr. John Rzasa, at the University of Maryland at College Park.
 Several patents are currently in place on the technology.

-The plate will retail for between $2,000 and $2,500 with a $100 annual subscription to the individual data.
-Revenue share opportunities may be available for coaches and leagues.
-The plate is scheduled for sale early summer 2019.
-Anyone interested in Plate Vision can learn more at www.platevision.net or directly to Todd Levitt at firstname.lastname@example.org.
+The plate retails for $1,995 and there will be a per game charge of $25 per game for use as an umpire assistant or replacement.
+Revenue share opportunities may be available for leagues and field owners.
+Anyone interested in Plate Vision can learn more at www.plate-vision.com or directly to Todd Levitt at [email protected].